cindylimsy/cl16908/docs/index.md

 After working hours, I enjoy playing the bass and electric guitar, basketball, video games and experiencing amazing views from fieldtrips!

-For more random ramblings and/or research progress, follow me on [Twitter](https://twitter.com/swarls_lim) or [Mastodon](https://masto.ai/@earth2cindylim) since that seems like less of a dumpster fire these days.
+For more random ramblings and/or research progress, follow me on [Twitter](https://twitter.com/swarls_lim), [Mastodon](https://masto.ai/@earth2cindylim) or BlueSky (@earth2cindylim.bsky.social) since that seems like less of a dumpster fire nowadays.

 ---
 <a href="/education">